BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 #### Step 1: Obtain Buoyant Enterprise for Linkerd (BEL) Trial Credentials

-To get credentials for accessing Buoyant Enterprise for Linkerd, [sign up here](https://enterprise.buoyant.io/start_trial), and follow the instructions.
+To get credentials for accessing **Buoyant Enterprise for Linkerd**, [sign up here](https://enterprise.buoyant.io/start_trial), and follow the instructions.

 You should end up with a set of credentials in environment variables like this: